cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 |       Create | Lorem Ipsum | Sedf(...)ctus [307] | 50.26 ns | 0.794 ns | 1.188 ns | 0.217 ns | 50.18 ns |  0.86 |    0.06 |    1 |
 |       Normal | Lorem Ipsum | Sedf(...)ctus [307] | 59.04 ns | 3.779 ns | 5.656 ns | 1.033 ns | 57.72 ns |  1.00 |    0.00 |    2 |

-These results are particularly interesting.
+I find these results interesting.
 Even for generalized **Concat** usage, the **Create** method is marginally faster by a few percentage points.
-Since it is possible to generalize a string concatenation, the tradeoff of maintenance vs performance becomes much cleaner.
+However, since it would be possible to generalize a library of fast string concatenation methods, the tradeoff of maintenance vs performance would becomes much cleaner.
 You could wrap all of your concatenation methods in a static class, add your unit tests, and never touch them again.
-From a maintenance perspective, **String.Concat** is still cleaner, and more recognizeable to other developers.
-However, if you are concatenating strings at the pace of millions per second, these few percentage points may be worth it.
+From a maintenance perspective, **Concat** is still cleaner due to being very recognizeable to other developers on your team.
+However, if you are concatenating strings at the pace of millions per second (such as a high traffic ASP.NET application), these few percentage points may be worth it.
+Overall, I would still advise profiling your specific case to prove that your specialized method is faster.

 #### Formatting of Complex Strings

-Complex formats can also be built using **Create** when you know the length of all the string segments involved.
+Complex formats can also be built using **Create** when you know the length of all of the smaller segments involved.
 Usually this will be when you have these strings encapsulated as properties of a single class or within the parameters of a single method.
 It may also be advantageous to use **Create** when dealing with rows of fixed-width or delimited data, such as a CSV file.

 I found a [great example](https://github.com/dotnet/aspnetcore/blob/8a81194f372fa6fe63ded2d932d379955854d080/src/Http/Headers/src/SetCookieHeaderValue.cs) in the ASP.NET Core repository in the form of the `SetCookieHeaderValue` class.
 This class contains all of the properties necessary to write out a cookie HTTP header.
 Conveniently, this class also included a method that used **StringBuilder** to accomplish the same formatting task.
-This gave me a great opportunity to develop a quick benchmark.
+This gave me a great opportunity to write a fast benchmark.

 Here is the table that shows the two methods up against one another: